dineshsammeta1234/Solar-Powered-Home-Automation-with-Load-Management/README.md

 cycle.
 (Tune numbers to your demo.)

 ## Safty

-Safety: Mains switching is dangerous.
-Use proper isolation, relay modules with adequate AC ratings, snubbers/SSRs for inductive loads, and appropriate fuse/RCBO protection.
-Work with a qualified person where required.
+Safety Notice:
+Handling mains power can be hazardous.
+Always ensure proper electrical isolation and use relay modules with suitable AC ratings.
+For inductive loads, include snubbers or solid-state relays (SSRs), and ensure appropriate fuse or RCBO protection is in place.
+If you are not qualified, seek assistance from a certified professional.
 This repo includes a minimal sketch for the **solar load controller** and a **CI workflow** that compiles it using Arduino CLI.

 ## Install Arduino CLI